infracost/infracost/README.md

 make deps
 ```

 Install latest version of terraform-provider-infracost.
-If you want to use a local development version see [#using-a-local-version-of-terraform-provider-infracost](#using-a-local-version-of-terraform-provider-infracost)
+If you want to use a local development version, see [this](#using-a-local-version-of-terraform-provider-infracost)
 ```sh
 make install_provider
 ```